samsonmking/BionicCactus/README.md

 ```bash
 platformio run --target upload
 ```
-To run in simulation mode with only the ESP8266 (no PCB connected) change BionicCactus.cpp : Line 3
+To run in simulation mode with only the ESP8266 (no PCB connected) change Settings.hpp
 ```c++
 #define SIMULATED false
 ```